thebrianbug/macro-notes/src/posts/ethereum-case.md

 ## Major Counterarguments

-1. POS is less secure than POW
+1. POS may be less secure than POW
 2. ETH is too inefficient compared to alternatives
 3. Transaction fees are too high for widespread use